 General Vallejo played a crucial role in the region’s history, with his support pivotal in the city’s selection as the state capital, albeit briefly.

-Vallejo’s rich naval history burgeoned with the establishing of the Mare Island Naval Shipyard in 1854, a cornerstone of the city’s economy for over a century.
+Vallejo’s rich naval history burgeoned with the establishment of the Mare Island Naval Shipyard in 1854, which was a cornerstone of the city’s economy for over a century.

 Growth and Prosperity: The Shipyard’s Influence